 It is noteworthy that for Board members, a conflict of interest does not exist if the material interest is common to all decision makers.
-In addition, a position of an individual on a College entity or in a College role (i.e. DEMT) does not generally constitute a conflict of interest.
+In addition, a position of an individual on a College entity or in a College role (i.e. Director of Emergency Medicine Training; DEMT) does not generally constitute a conflict of interest.